html-validate/html-validate/docs/usage/elements.md

 - `hasAttribute` evaluates to `true` if the element has the specified attribute.
   `["hasAttribute", "usemap"]`
 - `matchAttribute` tests if specified attribute against a value.
-  `["matchAttribute", ["type", "!=", "hiddend"]]`
+  `["matchAttribute", ["type", "!=", "hidden"]]`

 ## Element properties

 ### `deprecated`

 If true the element will trigger the [deprecated](/rules/deprecated.html) rule when used.
-Can optinally be set to a string which will be displayed as well.
+Can optionally be set to a string which will be displayed as well.

 ### `void`